 Vehicles are becoming more reliable every year, which means that extended warranties are becoming less necessary.
 This is especially true if you don’t plan to keep the vehicle a long time.
 If you want to buy a new car every three or four years, skipping the extended warranty is a no-brainer.
 On the other hand, if you plan to drive your vehicle for hundreds of thousands of miles, the extended warranty makes more sense.

 You can also prepare for uncovered repair costs by saving the money yourself.
-Financial expert Dave Ramsey suggests that each month you save half of the money you would have spent on an extended warranty payment in an account that’s earmarked for potential repairs.
-Chances are good these savings will cover whatever needs to be fixed.
+If something does go wrong, tucking away half of the money you would have spent on an extended warranty payment in an account that’s earmarked for potential repairs will help you cover the cost of whatever needs to be fixed.
 And if no repairs are needed, you’ll end up with a chunk of savings to invest elsewhere.